tiby312/dinotree_alg/README.md

 The dinotree_alg_demo inner project is meant to show case the use of these algorithms.
 It depends on the piston 2d engine to draw to the screen.

-The dinotree_alg_data project generates some graphs using RustGnuPlot.
-These graphs are used to create the reports in the dinotree_report project that is a seperate project.

 ### Analysis

 Please see the [book](https://dinotree-book.netlify.com) for a work in progress writeup of the design and analysis of the algorithms in this project.